0xmagic0/BSCP-Guide/Access Control.md

 ```
 # HTTP-Method based controls
-- This can be done manually or Burp Suites tool "Change request method"
+- This can be done manually or using Burp Suite's tool "Change request method"
 - FROM
 ```http
 POST /admin-roles HTTP/2